dk14/crypto/chats/btc-audit/README.md

 <img src="ai-admission.png" width="300" height="150">

 **Impact**.
-"Explorer Network" p2p cluster has to be built to outrun scanners (that AI suggests so easily), see "public service" section.
+"Explorer Network" p2p cluster has to be built to outrun scanners (that AI suggests so easily), see "public service" section: it will warn you ahead.
 Open-source (here), and independently from government, corporate, academia (and whatever claiming to be independent organisations and security projects).

 **Without "Explorer Network" (and good TRNG replicas) - you will start losing your funds unrecoverably sooner or later.**